imkevinchu/soupbone-zine/README.md

 Any static assets, like images, can be placed in the `public/` directory.

+## Getting started

+- Edit the home page in `src/pages/index.astro`
+- Edit the site header items in `src/components/Header.astro`
+- Change the footer in `src/components/Footer.astro`
+- Customize the blog post page layout in `src/layouts/BlogPost.astro`

 ## 🧞 Commands

 All commands are run from the root of the project, from a terminal: